jefeish/github-best-practices-demo/docs/repo-hygiene.md

 \* How to set it up and how to maintain it for Repo-Hygiene

-## Repository Hygiene and Trust-Level
+### Repository Hygiene and Trust-Level

-In GitHub Organization owners have the same control over a Repository as the Repo owners or Repo adminstrators.
+In a GitHub Organization, owners have the same control over a Repository as the Repository owners or adminstrators.
 Many of the policy features shown here allow for modifications on an adminstrator level.
 If you want to enforce Repo-Hygiene standards even for that access level, you would need to use Apps or Actions to control this.
-Keep in mind that using GitHub WebHook events are reactionary and do not prevent the intial push to a Repository.
+Keep in mind that GitHub WebHook events are reactionary and do not prevent the intial push to a Repository.
-The process here is,
+The general process is,

   - Detect
   - Report
   - Correct